wavesplatform/docs.wavesplatform/docs/en/ride/script/directives.md

 # Directives

 Every Ride script should start with directives for the compiler.
-The directives define the script format, what data is available to the script, what functions, structures and variables can be used.
+The directives define the script format and available functions, structures and variables.

 Directive format is as follows: